jacoscaz/treesandrobots.github.io/_posts/2020-02-13-slow-down-to-get-better.md

 ---
 title: Slow down to get better
-description: How my dog taught me to run better
+description: How my dog helped me improve my running by slowing me down
 ---

-_TL;DR - Not sure how to improve your running technique?
+_TL;DR - Unsure as to how to improve your running technique?
 Get a dog!_

 After a long time of doing nothing and letting my work life compromise my body in all sorts of annoying ways, I've recently teamed up with my brother to join